cesards/WonderAdapter/README.md

 ============

 How many times do you copy ArrayAdapter, CursorAdapter and ViewHolders code?
-I've developed this library based mostly on the idea of [UniversalAdapter][1] library, but I've implemented a few improvements like ViewHolder pattern and View Injection, to be faster writing your adapters.
+I've developed this library based mostly on the idea of [UniversalAdapter][1] library, but I've implemented a few improvements like ViewHolder pattern, multi view and cursor compatibility.

-This library uses [ButterKnife][2] which uses annotation processing to generate code that does direct filed assignment of your views, so __remember to enable Annotations in whatever IDE you're using__

-In __IntelliJ 13__ Go to Preferences --> Compiler --> Annotation processors and check __"Enable annotation processing"__

 Screenshots
 -----------